ravis-nrel/ravis/README.md

 Voila!
 RAVIS is running and accessible at http://localhost

 ## Developer Considerations
 While developing in RAVIS it is ideal to run the client and server applications in separate terminal sessions.
-This is the only built-in means of support the full suite of hot-reload and debugging features.
+This is the only built-in means of support for the full suite of hot-reload and debugging features.

 ### Docker
 For convenience, both the client and the server applications include a Dockerfile.
 These enable usage of the RAVIS system as docker containers, however are not convenient for use during active development.